Rita Webb, ACSW, DCSW

 In 2001, NASW published the NASW Standards for Cultural Competence in Social Work Practice, a widely used resource by practicing social workers in their work with increasingly diverse ethnic and racial client populations.
 The standards clarify that cultural competence not only addresses the traditional areas of race and ethnicity, but also includes socioeconomic and cultural differences of class, gender, sexual orientation, age, and religious beliefs.
 To complement these standards, in 2007, NASW published Indicators for the Achievement of the NASW Standards for Cultural Competence in Social Work Practice.
 This document provides additional guidance and interpretation for the sustainability, advancement, and implementation of culturally competent social work practice in organizations, agencies, and the communities.

 Violence and abuse have profound costs for all communities.
-Yet, for communities of color, the preponderance of violence can be linked to a host of outcomes that have both immediate and long term implications.
-Though domestic violence, also called intimate partner violence (IPV), is not limited to any one socioeconomic, ethnic, racial, or religious group, the burden of exposure for racial minorities to domestic violence is reported to be significantly high.
+For communities of color, the preponderance of violence can be linked to a host of outcomes that have both immediate and long term implications.
+Though domestic violence, also called intimate partner violence, is not limited to any one socioeconomic, ethnic, racial, or religious group, the burden of exposure for racial minorities to domestic violence is reported to be significantly high.
 The findings indicate that minority women experience higher rates of domestic violence then their white counterparts.